telerik/justmock-docs/advanced-usage/mocking-non-public-members-and-types.md

     End Sub
   {{endregion}}

-Note that in the arrange statement we don't use a mock of `Foo`, but the actual instance.
+Note that, in the arrange statement, it is not used a mock of `Foo`, but the actual instance.

 The following code is an example of mocking internal virtual property set.
-We override the actual implementation by arranging that the `foo.Value` must be called with a certain value.
+The code overrides the actual implementation by arranging that the `foo.Value` must be called with a certain value.

-  #### __[C#]__
+  #### __[C#] Example 9: Mock internal virtual property set__

   {{region NonPublicMocking#ShouldMockInternalVirtualPropertySet}}
     [TestMethod]